 This project is crucial for the long-term sustainability of South Louisiana.
 Addressing the freshwater shortage and restoring ecological balance will contribute to the region's economic, environmental, and social well-being.
-Successful implementation of this project will have far-reaching positive impacts on the region's communities and ecosystems.

 The pump station improvement project is expected to be completed in 2026.